pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * export csv songlist(s) for the CJ website from the app *
     * edit web lookups: tapbpm.com (or tap to tempo on page)
 * feature to simplify chords: Fm7 to Fm
-* chord section list on pro input?
+* chord section list on pro-input?
 * edit: convert song 4/4 to 2/4 and back again

 ## Release 1.4

 ### Features